gemini64/ProductVisualization/README.md

 - <s>The materials selector overlay is completely borked on Safari Desktop.
 This is probably due to a bug with Safari's css-flex property support.</s> (Fixed)
 - <s>The interface should be mobile ready, however the application might fail to load on certain combinations of mobile OSs/browsers due to lack of **s3tc** codec support (the cubemaps used are encoded in s3tc format).</s> (Partially solved)
 - The interface has no "lock camera" button.
-- The user might experience minor z-fighting artifacts at certain distances from the scene's objects (this happens only on chome and safari).
+- <s>The user might experience minor z-fighting artifacts at certain distances from the scene's objects (this happens only on chome and safari).</s> (Fixed)